The information in this article applies to:

 To build and edit door and window framing

-By far, the easiest way to create wall framing is to check Build Wall Framing on the Wall tab of the Build Framing dialog.
+By far, the easiest way to create wall framing is to check Build Wall Framing on the Wall panel of the Build Framing dialog.
 Studs, plates, sills, headers, trimmers and cripples will be automatically generated for all framed walls in your entire plan.

 Once generated, you can easily edit these framing members if needed.
 Plates, sills, headers, trimmers and cripples can be selected in 3D views, cross section/elevation views and in Wall Details, while studs can be selected and edited in any view.
-To learn more, see Article #571: How do I edit wall framing?

 To dimension to rough openings